Westmoreland Mall

 Westmoreland Mall is a two-level, enclosed super-regional shopping and casino complex in the municipality of Hempfield Township, Pennsylvania, southeast of Pittsburgh, and owned and operated by CBL Properties.
 It was completed in 1977 and was extensively renovated and expanded in 1993–1994.
-The mall features retailers JCPenney, Macy's, and Macy's Home, in addition to Live!
-Casino Pittsburgh and a future Dick's House of Sport store in the space formerly occupied by Sears.

 It contains 1,287,620 sqft of retail space on 103 acre and over 170 retailers, making it the second-largest shopping complex in Western Pennsylvania in terms of square footage and the largest mall between Pittsburgh and Lancaster.

-Surrounding the mall are over 25 retailers and dining establishments, including the Westmoreland Crossing strip shopping center, which opened in 1978 and features a 15-screen AMC Theatres complex, Dick's Sporting Goods, Levin Furniture, Michaels Arts and Crafts, Planet Fitness and T.J.
-Maxx.
-A variety of restaurants and outparcels completes the mall complex.

 It is located on the eastern side of the Greater Pittsburgh region on the heavily traveled U.S. Route 30 corridor.
 Adjacent to Westmoreland Mall, many big box retailers and restaurants can be found along the U.S. Route 30 and Donohoe Road retail area, which is the biggest concentration of retailers and other commercial businesses between Monroeville and Altoona.